UbiquityDotNET/Llvm.NET/src/Interop/readme-first.md

             - They are still immutable types and the use of IDisposable is simply to unify the disposal and leverage built-in patterns for ownership.
 Since these are immutable types the `Dispose()` is NOT idempotent.
-            - This is normally not an issue as this is NOT inteded for exposire to end users.
+            - This is normally not an issue as this is NOT intended for exposure to end users.
 It is expected that the handles are wrapped in an OO type that can replace the handle held with a default value on Dispose() to allow for an idempotent dispose.
                 - Idempotent dispose is useful for APIs that use `move` semantics where the native API takes over ownership, but only on success.
 Thus, a caller might still own the resource on error/exception.
-By allowing idempotent `Dispose` the caller need not care about such subtlties and ALWAYS calls `Dispose` which is normally a NOP, but if an error occured actually releases the resource.
+By allowing idempotent `Dispose` the caller need not care about such subtleties and ALWAYS calls `Dispose` which is normally a NOP, but if an error occurred actually releases the resource.

 ## Roslyn Source Generators - 'There be dragons there!'